Thermal Conductivity Paper Database

 Using transient plane source sensor for determination of thermal properties of vacuum insulation panels

 Researchers at the Chalmers University of Technology used the transient plane source (TPS) method to propose a technique for testing layered materials of a low conductive core, coated in a highly conductive thin film.
-The accuracy of the method to evaluate isotropic materials was tested ...
+The accuracy of the method to evaluate isotropic materials was tested prior to testing the ability of the TPS to analyze layered materials.
+Value differences were noted between the simulated and the measured temperature increases of ...

 Author(s): , ,